keyraphi/principled_brdf/README.md

+# Work in Progres!
+Do not use yet!
 # Principled BRDF Implementation

 A C++ and CUDA implementation of the full Principled BRDF and all partial derivatives with python bindings.